HacklabJKL/matrix-irc-nick/README.md

 Add those to config.yml and please submit pull request to make them mainstream.
 The required parameters can be found from [List of bridged IRC networks](https://github.com/matrix-org/matrix-appservice-irc/wiki/Bridged-IRC-networks).

+## If you plan to run this

+If you plan to run this, it will compete with Hacklab Finlands instance on those IRC networks we are on which are IRCNet and Freenode.
+That leads to messy behaviour on both sides.
+We would like to coordinate this somehow so please contact us first.
+On private IRC networks there is no problem.

 ## Maintainer